 - All-organic mattress option for eco-conscious shoppers

 - Strong edge support

-Tuft & Needle is a top-rated bed in a box mattress brand, Their Original T&N mattress is 10 inches tall and contains 3 inches of T&N Adaptive® foam and 7 inches of high-density poly-foam.
+Tuft & Needle is a top-rated mattress in a box brand, Their Original T&N mattress is 10 inches tall and contains 3 inches of T&N Adaptive® foam and 7 inches of high-density poly-foam.
 The knit cover is made from a polyester and polyamide blend.

 T&N Adaptive® foam is infused with graphite and gel— two components known for their cooling properties.
 Graphite pulls heat away from the child’s body, while gel absorbs and evenly disperses heat.
 T&N Adaptive® foam keeps the spine in neutral alignment while relieving pressure points.

 High-density poly-foam provides a durable base for the mattress while supporting a child and encouraging a healthy posture.

 The Original Tuft & Needle mattress is available in twin, twin XL, full, queen, king, and California king sizes.
 The mattress comes with a 100-night sleep trial and a 10-year warranty.

 See our Tuft and Needle Mattress Reviews for insight into their full mattress line-up.

 SEE ALSO: How Much Sleep Do Kids and Babies Need?